 Within a few hours, the epoxy finish should be hard enough to add another layer.
 After 24 hours of curing, you should have a nice, new epoxy finish on your countertops.

 When epoxy hardens, it creates a solid surface that should last for years.
-We love epoxy due to its long-lasting shine.
+I love epoxy due to its long-lasting shine.
 Unlike varnishes and other types of coatings, you don’t need to continually reapply the material when it starts to dull.